League of Legends: Wild Rift: Release

 League of Legends: Wild Rift was set to be released on October 27, 2020, with a limited alpha launch in Brazil and Philippines in June 2020.
 Along with the release, a cinematic trailer was posted by the official League of Legends: Wild Rift channel on YouTube.

 On September 16, 2020, Wild Rift was released in closed beta in Southeast Asia via Google Play and Apple's TestFlight, with more regions to be added at a later date.
 On October 8, 2020, the closed beta returned, adding South Korea and Japan.

 The regional open beta for Southeast Asia began on October 27, 2020.
 On December 7, 2020, the beta was expanded to include Vietnam, Oceania, and Taiwan.
 On December 10, 2020, the open beta was expanded ahead of schedule to include the Commonwealth of Independent States, Europe, Middle East, and Turkey.

 The open beta launched in the Americas on March 29, 2021.

 For China, Wild Rift has received game approval from China's National Press and Publication Administration in early 2021.
 On October 8, 2021, the game went out of open beta and was officially released by Tencent.

 Riot Games intends to release Wild Rift on consoles.
-Executive producer Alan Moore reported that the version was in development, but no updates on the work was provided in 2022.
+Executive producer Alan Moore reported that the version was in development, but no updates on the work were provided in 2022.